jckdn/todo-app/README.md

 #### Dev

 - Shouldn't be using whatwg-fetch.
 Use the jest fetch mock package instead.
-- Linting extension seems to not be working with the config?
 - Would be nice to just use TS and ESM everywhere, instead of JS and CJS in places ([Babel](https://babeljs.io/) would help).
 - Tests for the unhappy paths, i.e, API POST/PUT validation errors and timeouts.
-- The linting rules and overrides are possibly not targeting the correct files and could be better organised.
 - Any remaining `TODO:` style comments in the code.
 - Replace fireEvent usages with user-event? https://testing-library.com/docs/user-event/intro